Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 ## Using data to solve our problems

-Let's take a step back and see how different languages approach error handling and handling special cases without using exceptions.
+Let's take a step back and see how different languages approach error handling and handling special cases without exceptions.

-Operating systems use [exit status](https://en.wikipedia.org/wiki/Exit_status) to tell you if the program has exit successfully.
+Operating systems use [exit status](https://en.wikipedia.org/wiki/Exit_status) to tell you if the program has exited successfully.
 Usually, if the exit status is not zero, there was a problem.
-If there's an error, you can usually check logs, [stdout](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) or [stderr](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) to see what went wrong.
+In this case, you can usually check logs, [stdout](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) or [stderr](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) to see what went wrong.

 If you look at standard C functions, you can see that they return statuses too.
 One of my favorites is [strcmp](https://en.cppreference.com/w/c/string/byte/strcmp), which returns `0` if two strings are identical.
 If the strings are not identical, the _sign_ of the result will tell you which string appears first in lexicographical order.